-For the second time this week, a person was killed during a Carnival parade
+For the second time this week, a person was fatally hit by float during Carnival parade

 "I do have my concerns and I think we have to do our due diligence in making sure this is a safe Carnival for everyone," he told reporters.

+NOLA Ready announced tandem floats won't be allowed for the rest of the season.
 Tandem floats have two or more sections connected by a hitch.

+Mayor LaToya Cantrell said police responded to the fatality "in record time."

 It is the second death during the Carnival season that precedes Mardi Gras.

 A woman was killed Wednesday night during the Krewe of Nyx parade.
-She was hit by a parade float, authorities said.
+She was hit by a tandem float, authorities said.